jilliam/blog/blogweb/gsoc14/jdbarros/entries/status_07_07.rst

   In the next post, I will present more experiments with the current dataset.
 Moreover, a quantitative evaluation of the method will be performed using the ground truth data.

+  During the following days I will also be improving the code to reduce the run time.

   **REFERENCES**

   ..
 [Scharstein02] D. Scharstein and R. Szeliski.
 A taxonomy and evaluation of dense two-frame stereo correspondence algorithms.
 International Journal of Computer Vision, 47(1/2/3):7-42, April-June 2002.